zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-31-Cryosectioning-Protocol.md

     ![cryostat_clingwrap.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/cryostat_clingwrap.jpeg?raw=true)
 3. Place all tools in cryostat and allow to equilibriate to cryostat temperature (~30 mins!, speed up by transporting on dry ice before sectioning)
 4. Mount sample onto chuck by placing a drop of OCT on the chuck and then placing the demoulded block on top
+    - Do so on the holders on the left side of the cryostat, these will help to quickly freeze the OCT
 5. Trim off excess OCT from the outside to make the section area smaller, making sure not to cut the tissue.
 If you do not know where the tissue is, wait to trim OCT until you can see the face of the section.
 5. "Face" the tissue by using the "trim" setting (thicker sections, ~30 uM) to reveal the desired tissue face
     - Goal is to get a nice clean section across the whole face of the block.